Red Rili Shrimp (Neocaridina davidi var)

 Female shrimp will carry their eggs between their back legs, regularly splashing fresh water over them and picking off any rotten eggs to prevent fungus.
 The eggs will usually hatch around 28 to 30 days later.

-The babies look like miniature copies of the adults, and there is no need to remove them to a separate tank.
-Make sure there's plenty of food for them, and they should develop and colour up quickly.
+The shrimplets will look like miniature replicas of the adults, and there is no need to remove them to a separate tank.
+Instead, ensure they have plenty of food, and they should develop and colour up relatively quickly.